Blazemeter/taurus/site/dat/docs/Installation.md

 brew upgrade bzt
 ```
 If your brew auto update is switched off don't forget to manage it manually.
-Keep in mind: some additional software can be required depend of test type.

 ## Linux